Tachyonic AdS/QCD, Determining the Strong Running Coupling and \beta-function in both UV and IR Regions of AdS Space: Deformation of the AdS Space in the UV Region

+{The $\beta$-function follows from differentiating \cref{15}.
+It inherits the poles of $\alpha_s^{\mathrm{AdS}}(Q^2)$ (see \cref{Fig1}) at $Q^2 = 2n\tilde{m}_\phi^2$, where $n$ is an integer, but remains well-defined and negative below the first pole ($Q^2 < 2 |\tilde{m}_\phi^2|$), satisfying asymptotic freedom.} In QCD, the $\beta$-function vanishes in both the UV (asymptotic freedom) and IR \cite{beta-f2} (conformal fixed-point \cite{beta-f1}) limits, reflecting the decoupling of colored degrees of freedom in the infrared \cite{Brodsky2}.
+The other condition is,

-In the classical approximation to QCD without hadronization, $\beta$-function vanishes, and the corresponding theory is conformal \cite{beta-f1}.
-This behavior is maintained when quantum corrections are included for large $Q^2$ due to asymptotic freedom and attain a finite value close to $Q\,\rightarrow\,0$ due to infrared fixed point.
-Infrared fixed point translates naturally into color confinement \cite{beta-f2} with hadron degrees of freedom.
-Because the propagator of the colored particles has their maximum wavelength in the IR regime, all the loop integrals for the self-interacting gluon energy decouples at $Q\,\rightarrow\,0$ \cite{beta-f3}.
-The other condition is, { } where $Q_\Lambda$ is the point at which pQCD fails.
-This condition reflects the anti-screening behavior of QCD theory at large $Q$ where its running coupling, $\alpha_s$, vanishes due to asymptotic freedom with quark-gluon degrees of freedom.
+This condition reflects the anti-screening behavior of the QCD theory at large $Q$ where its running coupling, $\alpha_s$, vanishes due to asymptotic freedom with quark-gluon degrees of freedom.
 The QCD $\beta$-function is generally negative, and its value increases from the UV regime and assumes its maximum value in the IR domain.

-We expect the $\beta$-function to have it usual {analytical behavior} in both the UV and the IR regimes with or without the Landau pole in $\alpha_s$.
-The 'usual' behavior of $\beta(Q^2)$ is due to its conformal invariant characteristics leading to the well-behaved cut-off in both the IR and the UV regimes.
+We expect the $\beta$-function to have a usual {analytical behavior} in both the UV and the IR regimes with or without the Landau pole in $\alpha_s$.
+The 'usual' behavior of $\beta(Q^2)$ is due to its conformal invariant characteristics, leading to the well-behaved cut-off in both the IR and the UV regimes.
 Regardless of the singularity exhibited by $\alpha_s$.

-{The result in Eq.(\ref{15}) {displays the expected decrease in $\alpha_s$ at large $Q^2$} similar to the running coupling displayed for pQCD in Fig.~\ref{Figd}.
+{The result in Eq.(\ref{15}) {displays the expected decrease in $\alpha_s$ at large $Q^2$} similar to the running coupling displayed for pQCD in \cref{Figd}.
 We determine the position of the Landau pole $Q_\Lambda$ in Eq.(\ref{15}) using the relation for determining the transition point,

 However, the results obtained from the above operation are not analytically solvable for $Q_\Lambda$ because of the trigonometric functions involved.
-So we expand it for small $Q$ leading to
+So we expand it for a small $Q$, leading to

-this result yields,
+This result yields,

-Using the same parameters used in plotting Figs.~\ref{Fig1}, \ref{Figd} and \ref{Figb}, i.e., $m_\phi\,=\,0.86\,\text{GeV}$ and $f_\alpha\,=\,0.50\,\text{GeV}^{-1}$ we obtain $Q_\Lambda\,\approx\,0.58\,\text{GeV}$; as the position of the Landau pole.
-The position of the pole is denoted by a solid blue line in Figs.~\ref{Fig1}, \ref{Figd} and \ref{Figb} above.
-The Landau singularity signals the scale at which pQCD breaks down hence, it is often related to the confinement scale or hadronic mass scale.
-The singularity is also attributed to the scale dependence of $\alpha_s$.
-Hence, it serves as an expansion parameter for other quantities \cite{coupling} such as the $\beta$-function.}